 Department of Media Relations and Events

-The University of North Florida will reveal the garbage it throws away on the campus Green, located in front of the Fine Arts Center, between 10:30 a.m. and 4:30 p.m., on Thursday, March 8, in the University’s first trash and recycling audit.
+The University of North Florida will reveal the garbage it throws away on the campus Green, the grassy area located in front of the Fine Arts Center, between 10:30 a.m. and 4:30 p.m., on Wednesday, Nov.
+19, in the University’s second trash and recycling audit.

 Volunteers will get down and dirty, sorting, measuring and cataloguing waste.
 The event kicks off with an early morning cleanup of litter on campus, beginning at 7:30 a.m.
 Organizations are being invited to participate with demonstrations and interactive booths that provide education on environmental issues and some will be accepting donations for reuse.
 There will be food and entertainment, including sculpture made from recycled materials.
 This event is free and open to the public.

 The University-sponsored event is aimed at educating students, faculty and staff about ways to reduce campus trash through recycling and litter-prevention practices.
 Among the goals of the campus master plan is to include opportunities to integrate more waste reduction practices on campus as the University continues to increase its student population and to preserve its natural areas.

 “Garbage on the Green is a great chance for our campus community to get a clear picture of how much trash we throw away and how much of it can be recycled,” said Dr. Radha Pyati, environmental chemist and director of the UNF Environmental Center.
 “We think that picture will motivate students, faculty and staff to reduce and recycle garbage at higher rates.”